abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/sound.md

 ### 4.1 Speaker Data Path

-1. ffmpeg.speaker.sh captures PulseAudio source speaker.monitor.
+1. `ffmpeg.speaker.sh` captures audio from the `speaker.monitor` PulseAudio source.
-2. ffmpeg outputs MPEG-TS/MP2 stream redirected into /container/speaker.
+2. `ffmpeg` encodes the audio as an MPEG-TS/MP2 stream and redirects the output to `/container/speaker`.
-3. websocket-relay.speaker reads /container/speaker.
+3. `websocket-relay.speaker` reads from `/container/speaker`.
-4. websocket server on 29788 broadcasts chunks to all connected clients.
+4. The WebSocket server on port `29788` broadcasts audio chunks to all connected clients.

 Control behavior:

-1. On first client, relay requests Supervisor startProcess("ffmpeg.speaker").
+1. On the first client connection, the relay requests Supervisor to start the `ffmpeg.speaker` process.
-2. On last client disconnect, relay requests stopProcess("ffmpeg").
+2. When the last client disconnects, the relay requests Supervisor to stop the `ffmpeg` process.

 ### 4.2 Microphone Data Path

-1. websocket-relay.microphone listens on 29789.
+1. `websocket-relay.microphone` listens on port `29789`.
-2. On first client, it opens a write stream to /container/microphone.
+2. On the first client connection, it opens a write stream to `/container/microphone`.
-3. Incoming websocket messages are written to /container/microphone.
+3. Incoming WebSocket messages are written to `/container/microphone`.
-4. PulseAudio module-pipe-source (configured in PulseAudio config) consumes FIFO data as virtual microphone source.
+4. The PulseAudio `module-pipe-source` (configured in the PulseAudio configuration) consumes the FIFO data as a virtual microphone source.

 ---